ordina-jworks/ordina-jworks.github.io/_posts/2019-02-05-observables.md

 This service's purpose is to provide data to the component's controller by calling the HttpClients functions (POST, GET, DELETE, PATCH, ...) and returning that `Observable` to the component.
 Sometimes they are remapping the `Observable<HttpReponse>`to a more defined type, for example `Observable<MyData>`, by using one of the `rxjs` operators such as `flatmap`, `map`, ... .
 All of this works pretty well, as long as only one component is in need of that data, and its changes.
-By changes, I refer to refreshing the data, or requerying it with another filter.
+By changes, I refer to refreshing the data, or requerying it with another filter, or paging, or ... .

 <div style="text-align: center;" >
   <img src="/img/observables-the-right-way/first-step.png" width="60%">